There are changes in place in Greater Manchester to stop the spread of coronavirus.

 We all need to play our part in stopping coronavirus.

-But the risks of coronavirus are not over.
+The risks of coronavirus are not over.

-And the numbers of people getting infected have started to rise again in some areas.
+The numbers of people getting infected have started to rise again in some areas.

 Now more than ever, we all need to continue to do our bit by acting responsibly and following the guidelines.